Publish Your Data with ORNL DAAC

 Start here to submit your dataset to the ORNL DAAC:Submit Data Form

 The ORNL DAAC archives data and model products that were generated with funding from the NASA Terrestrial Ecology program and other programs within the NASA Carbon Cycle and Ecosystems Focus area.
-Priority data for FY 2018 include:
+Current missions and programs include:

 - Other products funded by NASA Terrestrial Ecology program

-All submitted data are reviewed based on the priority areas listed above, the scientific impact and community need, and appropriate use of DAAC resources before being accepted into the archive.
+All submitted data are reviewed based on the missions and programs listed above, the scientific impact and community need, and appropriate use of DAAC resources before being accepted into the archive.
 The ORNL DAAC User Working Group, ESDIS , and DAAC staff review may recommend a different data archive center.